ehamiter/aicalart/README.md

-# AI Calendar Art
+## AI Calendar Art

 This repo hosts the scripts and template that powers [aical.art](https://aical.art).
+This project is heavily inspired by "Kuvastin - An E Ink art piece that displays daily AI art inspired by your calendar" ([Blog post here](https://turunen.dev/2023/11/20/Kuvastin-Unhinged-AI-eink-display/); [GitHub repo here](https://github.com/Iletee/kuvastin)).

-## Prerequisites
+### Prerequisites

 Follow the directions for each respective link to set up your API keys: